hapticssymposium-org/hs2026/site/content/presenting/technical-papers.md

 ### PDF Accessibility

 We strongly encourage authors to check and annotate their PDFs for accessibility before final submission.
-Having accessible materials, including features like alt text for figures and choosing colours to be distinguishable when viewed in black and white or with a form of colour-blindness, will help ensure that more people are able to review your submissions and read any published work.
+Having accessible materials, including features like alt-text for figures and choosing colours to be distinguishable when viewed in black and white or with a form of colour-blindness, will help ensure that more people are able to review your submissions and read any published work.

 The quickest way to do this is to follow one of the following resources to add alt-text and tagging to your documents: